-Drouet was promoted to chef de brigade in 1797, and late that year he joined the Army of the Rhine.
-In 1799 he became Lefebvre's chief of staff, then he joined Souham's division and was promoted to général de brigade.
+Drouet was promoted to chef de brigade in 1797 and late that year he joined the Army of the Rhine.
+In 1799 he became Lefebvre's chief of staff, and then he joined Souham's division and was promoted to général de brigade.
 Drouet went on to fight at Zürich that September as part of Mortier's division.
 In 1800 Drouet joined Legrand's division in April and then in May he defended Dischingen.
-Next he joined Richepanse's division, and he distinguished himself and was wounded that December at the Battle of Hohenlinden.
-After Hohenlinden, Drouet continued to serve at the combats at Herdorf, Strasswalchen, and Lambach.
+Next he joined Richepanse's division and he distinguished himself and was wounded that December at the Battle of Hohenlinden.
+After Hohenlinden, Drouet continued to serve in the combats at Herdorf, Strasswalchen, and Lambach.

 Drouet's next major command came in 1803 when he served in Hanover as part of the advance guard under Mortier.
 He won at Borstel that June and was rewarded with a promotion to général de division in August.
-As war broke out in 1805, Drouet took command of the 1st Division of I Corps and then in September of 1805 he took command of the 2nd Division and led them into action at the Battle of Austerlitz that December.
+For the campaign of 1805 Drouet took command of the 1st Division of I Corps and then in September he took command of the 2nd Division.
+He led his division into action at the Battle of Austerlitz that December.

-The next year Drouet continued to command a division for the Prussian campaign, serving at Schleiz, Halle, and Lubeck.
-In January he served at Mohrungen and he became chief of staff to his old comrade Marshal Lefebvre, and with Lefebvre he took part in the Siege of Danzig from March until May of 1807.
+The next year Drouet continued to command a division for the Prussian campaign, serving at Schleiz, Halle, and Lübeck.
+In January of 1807 he served at Mohrungen and he became chief of staff to his old comrade Marshal Lefebvre, and with Lefebvre he took part in the Siege of Danzig from March until May of 1807.
 During that siege he successfully took the isle of Holm which contributed to the eventual surrender of the defenders.
 Drouet stayed until the conclusion of the siege and then later that month he joined the army again as Marshal Lannes' chief of staff.
-Within a few weeks, he was fighting at Friedland where he was badly wounded.
+Within a few weeks he was fighting at Friedland where he was grievously wounded.

 With the return of the Bourbons, Drouet d'Erlon was treated well, becoming a Knight of Saint Louis and receiving the Grand Cross of the Legion of Honor.
 Nevertheless, he had not forgotten his old comrades in arms, and when General Exelmans was arrested for refusing to follow the orders given by the Bourbons, Drouet d'Erlon presided over the council of war that acquitted Exelmans.
 Meanwhile, he also plotted with Generals Lallemand and Lefebvre-Desnouettes and he was arrested on March 21, 1815 but released almost immediately.

 Napoleon made Drouet d'Erlon a Peer of France and gave him the command of I Corps for the upcoming campaign in Belgium.
-Unfortunately for the French, during the battles of Ligny and Quatre-Bras, his corps marched back and forth between the two battles due to receiving conflicting messages and the corps did not participate in either battle.
+Unfortunately for the French, during the battles of Ligny and Quatre-Bras, his corps marched back and forth between the two battles due to receiving conflicting messages, and ultimately the corps did not participate in either battle.
 Had Drouet d'Erlon's corps been present at either battle it might have changed the outcome of the following days and possibly the war.
 Nevertheless, his corps saw plenty of action at the Battle of Waterloo where he distinguished himself and his men seized La Haie Sainte.
-After the loss of the battle, Drouet d'Erlon and his men fell back to the Loire.
+After the loss of the battle, Drouet d'Erlon fell back with the army to the Loire.

-Proscribed by the Bourbons, Drouet d'Erlon first fled to Munich then finally settled in Bayreuth in Germany where he opened a café and inn.
+Proscribed by the Bourbons, Drouet d'Erlon first fled to Munich before finally settling in Bayreuth in Germany where he opened a café and inn.
 Back in France he was condemned to death by a trial in absentia.
 Finally in 1825 he was pardoned by Charles X and he returned to France but was retired.
 After Louis Philippe came to power in 1830, Drouet d'Erlon resumed his military career.
-In 1843 he was made a Marshal of France.
+In 1831 he became a Peer of France and in 1843 he was made a Marshal of France.